Nemours Biomedical Research

 Nemours researchers and clinicians in the Delaware Valley and Florida are working hard to develop new ways to help children breathe easier.

-With focus on asthma and cystic fibrosis (CF), our work has the potential to help improve the lives of millions of children who struggle to breathe.
+By focusing on asthma and cystic fibrosis (CF), our work has the potential to help improve the lives of millions of children who struggle to breathe.

 Our work in asthma and CF research is concentrated in two large centers: The Center for Pharmacogenomics and Translational Research (CPTR), headed by John J. Lima, PharmD and The Center for Pediatric Lung Research (CPLR), headed by Thomas H. Shaffer, MSE, PhD.